openflighthpc/retype-documentation/Retype_Documentation/flight_environment_usage/flight_tools/flight_hunter.md

 #### `remove-node <label>`

 Remove a node from the parsed list.
-- `buffer` - Remove from the buffer list, and used the node id instead.
+- `--buffer` - Remove from the buffer list, and used the node id instead.
-- `name` - Specify the node by regex matching the hostname instead.
+- `--name` - Specify the node by regex matching the hostname instead.

 ---

 #### `rename-group <group> <new name>`

 Renames a group, keeping all the nodes it contains.
-- `buffer` - Uses the buffer list instead.
+- `--buffer` - Uses the buffer list instead.

 ---

 #### `show <label>`
 Shows the details of a node, identifying it by label
-- `buffer` - View a node in the buffer list instead, identifying it by id.
+- `--buffer` - View a node in the buffer list instead, identifying it by id.
-- `plain` - Print in a plain format, more easily machine readable.
+- `--plain` - Print in a plain format, more easily machine readable.